-Total and Permanent Disability Claims
+Total And Permanent

 The term ‘TPD’ stands for total and permanent disablement.